Recovery Coaching Suggestions: 13 Tips to Travel Safe and Sober with Your Recovery Riding Shotgun.

 12 – Create an escape plan

 Always have a plan ready for when you feel you need to leave.
-Try to be as graceful as possible, but if you are uncomfortable or experiencing a triggering situation, just leave and explain to your host later.
-Keep your list of contacts at home, and in the location you are traveling to, handy, so you can reach out for support if the need arises.
-If you create a plan it will be much easier to keep your recovery first.
+Try to be as graceful as possible, but if you are uncomfortable or experiencing a triggering situation, go and explain to your host later.
+Keep your list of contacts at home and in the location you are traveling to, handy, so you can reach out for support if the need arises.
+If you create a plan, it will be much easier to keep your recovery first.

 13- Recover Out Loud

-The most important piece for me when I travel for business is the ability to plan ahead.
-FO me that means identifying other folks in my recovery network who might live in the area, who might live in the area as well as local meetings prior to my departure.”
+The most crucial piece for me when I travel for business is the ability to plan.
+For me, that means identifying other folks in my recovery network who might live in the area, who might live in the area, as well as local meetings before my departure.”

 Being able to find a meeting in any town is vital to my safe travel and recovery.